MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2022/remove-node-6.md

 # Stop shipping Node 6 and Node 10 agent

 After a series of changes described on the roadmap, starting with shipping two versions of our agent, we will finally stop shipping the agent with end-of-life versions of Node.
-At this point, self-hosted pools and Microsoft-hosted pools will only use agents with Node task runner on the currently supported versions.
+At this point, self-hosted pools and Microsoft-hosted pools will only use agents with Node task runners on the currently supported versions.